yen936/kainotes_public/README.md

 If you have a favorite verse that you would like to add, open an issue.

 Thank you guys!
-Built with love.
+Built with love ❤️